JORGE FERNANDEZ CANDIDATE FOR ALLEN COUNTY COMMISSIONER

 Contact: Jorge Fernandez

-JORGE FERNANDEZ ANNOUNCES RUN FOR ALLEN COUNTY COMMISSIONER
+JORGE FERNANDEZ ANNOUNCES 2026 RUN FOR ALLEN COUNTY COMMISSIONER

+FORT WAYNE, IN, January 4, 2026 – Jorge Fernandez is announcing he will be running for County Commissioner this year.
+All Allen County Commissioners are elected by entire county, but he will be seeking what is called the District 3 seat.
 Jorge Fernandez is an educator.
 He has worked as a teacher in several Indiana public school districts.
 He has experience working in middle school and high school settings and tutoring students of many ages up to the college level.
 He graduated with a bachelor’s of science degree in Chemistry Education from Taylor University and has lived in Allen County since graduation.

 Jorge Fernandez released the following goals if elected:

-• Support working families -– County commissioners should be modeling being a responsible employer.
+*Support working families – County commissioners should be modeling being a responsible employer.
 The county commissioners made a good step in 2019 announcing a paid family leave policy.
 I would go further.
 I would want to introduce a measure for county employees to be able to collectively bargain if they are not already.
 I would also like to do work within the confines of state law to create a responsible bidder ordinance encouraging contractors to maintain at least those standards for their work.
-I also want to raise the Allen County poll worker base pay to $240 for the 12 hours from $85 county commissioners have currently set (source: https://allencountyinvoters.gov/poll-worker-information/ ), and I would try to allow poll workers to work a half-day instead.
-Recruiting poll workers has become a major challenge for various reasons and raising the pay seems to be a small step that can be done to help.

-• Public solid waste collection and disposal – I would want to do a study to see whether having a countywide in-house solid waste collection and disposal would make sense.
-If it does, I would want to try to partner with City of Fort Wayne to replace current services with a countywide public waste collection and disposal service.
+*Public solid waste collection and disposal – I would want to do a study to see whether having a countywide in-house solid waste collection and disposal would make sense.
+If it does, I would want to look at trying to partner with the cities and towns of Allen County to replace current services with a countywide public waste collection and disposal service.
+I would also like to look at an optional fee-based program to extent that is feasible and economical.
 I would try to make sure this included countywide recycling including businesses that currently are forced to hire they own recycling contractor if they wish to recycle.

-• Environmentally conscious planning -- I would encourage zoning that focused on urban infill rather than paving over arable land.
-At the same time, I do want to facilitate use of existing infrastructure like Airport and make sure there is enough affordable housing.
-I would try to acquire and use grants available that encourage renewable energy use in county and lowering county government’s carbon footprint.
+At the same time, I do want to facilitate use of existing infrastructure like the Airport and make sure there is enough affordable housing.

 We Would Love to Have You Visit Soon!